port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/feature management/launchdarkly.md

           "type": "array",
           "title": "Tags",
           "description": "A list of tags associated with the environment for organizational purposes."
         },
-        "approvalSettings": {
-          "type": "object",
-          "title": "Approval Settings",
-          "description": "Settings related to the approval process for changes made in this environment."
-        },
         "critical": {
           "type": "boolean",